-Infertility can be distressing, and many people experience bouts of stress, sadness, or feelings of hopelessness.
-Some people with infertility become depressed.
+Infertility can cause distress, and many people experience bouts of stress, sadness, or feelings of hopelessness.
+Sometimes, infertility can lead to depression.

-While doctors have long understood that infertility is a medical problem, shame and secrecy remain prevalent among people with infertility.
+While doctors have long understood that infertility is a medical problem, many people with infertility still experience shame and secrecy.
 This can make it difficult to seek help from friends and family.

 Not getting pregnant after trying for a prolonged period can be profoundly disappointing and frustrating, especially without support from loved ones.

-Though many people with fertility issues can have a child after treatment, such as in vitro fertilization (IVF), anxiety about whether the treatment will work can also undermine a person’s mental health.
+Many people with fertility issues can have a child after treatment, such as in vitro fertilization (IVF).
+However, many experience anxiety about whether the treatment will work, which can also undermine their mental health.

-Some of the reasons people with infertility struggle with depression include:
+Some of the reasons people with infertility experience depression include:

 - Medical conditions.
-Several medical issues that can cause infertility, such as polycystic ovary syndrome (PCOS), may also increase the risk of depression.
-A 2010 study found higher rates of depression and anxiety in women with PCOS.
+Some medical issues affecting fertility, such as polycystic ovary syndrome (PCOS), may also increase the risk of depression.
+Research suggests that depression and anxiety may be

 - The emotional and physical challenges of treatment.
 A small 2014 trial of women seeking infertility treatment or fertility-preserving services found that their anxiety and depression worsened as treatment progressed.